NavenduSanwal/Best-Practices/README.md

 Documenting some of the best practices for HTML, CSS and Javascript.

-It also list the project guidelines and some of the common that can be seen in a project.
+It also list the project guidelines and some of the common mistakes that can be seen in a project.